padas-lab-de/pypadre/README.md

 # PyPaDRe - Python Passau Data Science Reproducability Environment

-Client/Server System for the following functions
+Client System for the PaDRE Servant Server.
+It should provide the following functions

 - Manage data sets and splits of data sets
 - Client Side code to conduct experiments including